What is Project Management?

-Firstly let’s define what it is:
+Firstly let’s define project management:

 (London 2012 Olympic Stadium – built especially for the games.)

-The origins of modern day Project Management
+The origins of modern-day Project Management

-So what does it cover or include?
+So what does project management cover or include?

 As a subject, it is still being developed.
-There will never and can never be one single method that can be universally applied (unless it is so high level to be of little practical use).
-This is because in business, projects span the entire spectrum of human activity, and there are significant differences from one environment to another.
-Industries too have different priorities and needs, leading to variation in what they will and will not need to focus on.
-Many organisations, including established large-scale businesses, still have a long way to go to be fully satisfied with the way they are managed, or the outcomes they produce.
+There will never be one single method that can be universally applied to all projects (unless it is so high level to be of little practical use).
+This is because, in business, projects span the entire spectrum of human activity.
+There are significant differences from one environment to another.
+Industries have different needs around their projects, leading to differences in what they will and won’t do.

 So let’s look at each of these in more detail